CrystalSommer24/ELK-Stack-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly available, in addition to restricting incoming traffic to the network.

 Load balancing ensures that the application will be highly available, in addition to restricting incoming access to the network.
 They also prevent DDoS attacks by managing the flow of traffic ensuring that servers don’t get overwhelmed.

 Using a Jump-box to create a controlled access point allows administrators access to the network while keeping it hidden from the public.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems and system metrics.
-- Filebeat us utilized to monitor log files.
+- Filebeat is utilized to monitor log files.
 Its creators describe it as being used for "forwarding and centralizing log data."
 Once that data has been collected it can then be parsed and visualized for easy interpretation.
 - Metricbeat is useful in capturing system and service statistics.
 It periodically collects metrics from the OS and active services on the server to help users keep track of the system’s workings whether it be CPU, memory, or applications.

-The configuration details of each machine may be found below.
+The configuration details of each machine may be found below:
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 |   Name   |     Function     | IP Address |   Operating System   |
 |:--------:|:----------------:|:----------:|:--------------------:|